World Heritage Identification Number: 532

 Palaces and Parks of Potsdam and Berlin: A Unique Landscape Design Masterpiece

-The Palaces and Parks of Potsdam and Berlin, inscribed as a UNESCO World Heritage Site in 1990, is a remarkable ensemble of palace complexes and extended landscaped gardens situated in the Havelland region surrounding Potsdam and the German capital of Berlin.
-This cultural ensemble offers a unique example of landscape design that reflects the monarchic ideas of the Prussian state and the common efforts of emancipation.
+The Palaces and Parks of Potsdam and Berlin, inscribed as a UNESCO World Heritage Site in 1990 (with later extensions in 1992 and 1999), are a remarkable ensemble of palace complexes and extended landscaped gardens situated along the Havel River landscape surrounding the town of Potsdam in the federal state of Brandenburg and extending into the southwest of the German capital Berlin.
+This cultural ensemble offers a unique example of landscape design that reflects the monarchic ideas, artistic ambitions, and cultural aspirations of the Prussian state.

 With 500 ha of parks and 150 buildings constructed between 1730 and 1916, Potsdam's complex of palaces and parks forms an artistic whole, whose eclectic nature reinforces its sense of uniqueness.
 It extends into the district of Berlin-Zehlendorf, with the palaces and parks lining the banks of the River Havel and Lake Glienicke.
 Voltaire stayed at the Sans-Souci Palace, built under Frederick II between 1745 and 1747.